Brennan Lee Mulligan

 Brennan Lee Mulligan (born January 4, 1988) is an American comedian, actor, writer, and gamemaster.
 He often works with Dropout (formerly CollegeHumor) as a writer, performer, and producer.
-He is the creator and regular gamemaster for Dropout's actual play series Dimension 20 as well as the dungeon master for the first four seasons of the creator-owned actual play podcast Worlds Beyond Number and the fourth campaign of the actual play web series Critical Role.
+He is the creator and regular gamemaster for Dropout's actual play series Dimension 20 as well as the dungeon master for the first campaign of the creator-owned actual play podcast Worlds Beyond Number and the fourth campaign of the actual play web series Critical Role.
 He also wrote the superhero webcomic Strong Female Protagonist alongside artist Lee Knox Ostertag.

 Early life

 Brennan Lee Mulligan was born on January 4, 1988, in New York to actress and writer Elaine Lee and comedian Joe Mulligan.
 He is of Irish descent.
 He was introduced to the role-playing game Dungeons & Dragons by his mother at age nine, first gamemastering at age ten.

 Mulligan was introduced to theatrical gaming while attending the Hudson Valley Beltane Festival at age eleven.
 He started attending The Wayfinder Experience, a live-action role-playing summer camp, spending much of his teenage years working as a lead story writer, performer, and camp counselor there.
 At age 15, Mulligan and his brother co-founded Bootleg Adventures, organizing one-day live-action role-playing games to introduce children to theatrical gaming.
 In an interview with the Times-Herald Record, a 16-year-old Mulligan expressed conviction in theatrical gaming's potential to enable "kids [to] come out healthier beings than when they first arrive".

-He dealt with significant bullying in elementary school and struggled with realizing he had become a bully himself.
+He dealt with significant bullying in elementary school and struggled with realizing he had responded to this by becoming a bully himself.
 He was also homeschooled as a youth.
 In 2005, at 17 years old, Mulligan graduated from SUNY Ulster with an associate degree, having majored in philosophy and humanities.
 In 2009, Mulligan graduated from the School of Visual Arts with a Bachelor of Fine Arts in screenwriting.

+After graduating from university, Mulligan briefly worked as a camera PA on the set of Law & Order: Criminal Intent.